PoisotLab/ms_betacov_mapping/README.md

 @Simmons2020BatSpe].
 They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to humans [@Kasso2013EcoEco].
-Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt; @Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon;
+Over two-thirds of bats are known to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt; @Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon;